-Cardwell, a coastal town of about 1250 people, is on Rockingham Bay, about midway between Townsville and Cairns.
+Cardwell, a coastal town on Rockingham Bay, is about midway between Townsville and Cairns.
 When proclaimed as a town in 1864 it was a remote and isolated site chosen as a port for transporting livestock from an emerging inland pastoral industry.
 Cardwell was the administrative seat of the former Cardwell Shire.

 The choice of Cardwell can be traced to Ludwig Leichhardt's overland expedition from Brisbane to Darwin in 1845.
 Travelling north-west, on 4 May Leichardt came upon a valley with large lagoons, about 110 km directly west of Ingham.
 He described the surrounding country as an open well grassed tableland.
 His account ended: 'Finer stations for the squatter cannot exist'.